The Importance of Disease Prevention and Health Wellness

 • Talk to your doctor about getting regular checkups and screenings.

-Together, we can create a world where everyone has the opportunity to be healthy and live a long, full life.
+Together, we can create a world where everyone has the opportunity to thrive and live a long, fulfilling life.

 ResourceDescription

-Centers for Disease Control and Prevention (CDC)The CDC is a leading source of information on disease prevention and health promotion.
+Centers for Disease Control and Prevention (CDC)The CDC is a trusted source for information on disease prevention and overall wellness.

-National Institutes of Health (NIH)The NIH is the world’s premier medical research agency.
-They provide information on a wide range of health topics.
+National Institutes of Health (NIH)The NIH is the world’s leading medical research agency.
+They offer information on a wide range of topics.

 American Heart AssociationThe American Heart Association is a leading organization dedicated to fighting heart disease and stroke.